 Address: 940 Resort Drive, Roanoke, WV 26447

 The most famous park in West Virginia is the Blackwater Falls State Park, known for the Blackwater Falls.
-The park is a favorite destination for locals and tourists – you’ll find everyone from young kids to elders enjoying the park thanks to its accessibility.
+The park is a favorite attraction for locals and tourists – you’ll find everyone from young kids to elders enjoying the park thanks to its accessibility.
 Walk the nature trails to the top sights and enjoy the incredible scenery.

 Blackwater Falls is a 62-ft tall cascade waterfall flowing from the Blackwater River into the Blackwater Canyon.
 The name derives from the naturally dark waters, and the unique style of the falls makes it the most photographed waterfall in West Virginia.
 The best time to see the falls is from spring to fall (it’s frozen during the winter).